 These are the most common insurance claims under home insurance policies.
 These claims include: hail storms, tornadoes, and hurricanes.
 Typically, damage by any of these forces of nature will be covered by home insurance.

-You may be required to purchase additional policies if you live in a certain region that is susceptible to these perils.
+You may be required to purchase additional insurance policies if you live in a certain region that is susceptible to these perils in the event of total loss.
 Some policies will not cover wind and hail if you live in Tornado Alley or coastal states with a high rate of hurricanes.

 Water Damage and Freezing